zsqk/crc64/README.md

 # crc64

-CRC64 ECMA-182 WASM for Deno and Browser.
+CRC64 ECMA-182 WASM for Deno and Node.js (Browser).

 - use AssemblyScript.
 - use Deno runtime.